phonological awareness

 Learning Disability Training – Behaviour Strategies

-As a result, teaching styles need to be flexible in order to effectively engage students with different learning difficulties and is something that Justin focuses on providing learning disability training for teachers and parents.
+High quality teaching occurs within a supportive classroom environment where the learning styles of all students are catered for.
+Teaching styles need to be flexible to effectively engage students with different learning difficulties.
+This is why Justin focuses on providing learning disability training for teachers and parents.

 Specific Learning Disability Training

-The visual image is a reminder of the strategy that they need to implement.
-This is also an effective strategy for trauma students as well and is one of many useful strategies that can be implemented depending on the individual learning needs of the student.
+The visual is a reminder of the strategy they need to implement.
+This can be effective for trauma-effected students as well.
+It’s just one of many strategies that can be implemented depending on the individual learning needs of the student.

 It’s also important to note that students that do this aren’t trying to make life difficult for the teacher.
 Given that it’s an automatic survival response, the student may not know a more healthy way of dealing with their emotions.
-Therefore, their intention isn’t to antagonise the teacher and that’s why they need effective strategies to replace their old behaviours.
+Their intention isn’t to antagonise the teacher, and that’s why they need effective strategies to replace their old behaviours.

 Contact Justin Clark at Hope Tutoring